 5. The Central Bank must be made aware of and assess proposed acquisitions or increases in holdings for Irish authorised firms in the financial sector, including insurance and reinsurance undertakings, in accordance with the European Communities (Assessment of Acquisitions in the Financial Sector) Regulations 2009, which implemented Directive 2007/44/EC into Irish law.
 Further information can be found in the Guidelines for the Prudential Assessment of Acquisitions and increases in holdings in the financial sector required by Directive 2007/44/EC.

-6. The fine reflects the application of an early settlement discount of 30%, as per the discount scheme set out at pages 24 – 25 of the Central Bank’s Outline of the Administrative Sanctions Procedure 2018.
+6. The fine reflects the application of an early settlement discount of 30%, as per the discount scheme set out at pages 24 – 25 of the Central Bank’s Outline of the Administrative Sanctions Procedure 2018 (PDF 748.07KB).
 Under the ‘Early Settlement Discount Scheme’, the Central Bank may allow a discount up to a set maximum to be applied to a sanction that it would otherwise expect to be imposed on a regulated entity after considering the sanctioning factors.
 Any discount applied pursuant to the Early Settlement Discount Scheme will be applied to the overall sanction, which will have been arrived at by reference to the relevant sanctioning factors.
 Further information on the ‘Early Settlement Discount Scheme’ is included as an FAQ on the Central Bank website.

 1 Corporate Governance Requirements refers to the Corporate Governance Code for Credit Institutions and Insurance Undertakings 2010, the Corporate Governance Code for Credit Institutions and Insurance Undertakings 2013; and the Corporate Governance Requirements for Insurance Undertakings 2015.